The Best SQLite Editor is the One in Your Editor

 Rather than overwriting the entire JSON value, only the properties that changed in the edit will be applied, preserving non-conflicting external changes.

-This should be particularly useful when editing values in a VS Code tab and the Instant Commit setting.
+This should be particularly useful when editing values in a VS Code tab and with the Instant Commit setting.

-Beware that this feature is still experimental and has a few sharp edges:
+Be aware that this feature is still experimental and has a few sharp edges:

 - This is subject to the limitations of SQLite's patch functions, specifically with respect to arrays, which are overwritten in whole.